 To balance this softer Dracula, the film darkens the heroes.
 Van Helsing careens between somber determination and manic glee.
 When Mina asks how Lucy died, he replies in a matter-of-fact tone, “We drove a stake through her heart and cut off her head,” and takes a bite of roast beef.
 Jack Seward injects himself with morphine between rounds in his dungeon-like sanatorium, Arthur Holmwood barges into rooms and barks orders at every opportunity, and Quincy blubbers like a country rube.

 On the casting front, Tom Waits surprises as Renfield.
 Mixing equal parts pathos and menace, his take ranks alongside Dwight Fry’s performance in the Lugosi version.

 Gary Oldman also shines as Dracula.
-His slight frame and delicate features prove a far cry from the book’s tall, aquiline Count, but they fit this version, who spends more time crying than drinking blood.
+His slight frame and delicate features contradict the book’s tall, aquiline Count, but they fit this version, who spends more time crying than drinking blood.
 Oldman’s a chameleon, capable of portraying a more aggressive, hyper-masculine presence, but he molds himself to this role.
 His Lugosiesque accent never creeps into mimicry and allows him to deliver lines like “I have crossed oceans of time for you,” with a straight face.

 As Mina, Winona Ryder acquits herself well-enough, but struggles with some of the script’s purple prose.
 When she looks deep into Oldman’s eyes, begging him to turn her, saying, “Take me away from all this death,” the corniness makes me cringe.